 You can do this while laying in bed on a yoga mat.
 Pedal about 30 times and repeat as many times as you would like, making sure you rest in between sessions.
 However, if you’re a beginner in physical exercise, you can start with fewer repetitions and increase progressively.

-Related to the previous point made, we recommend using the bicycle.
-It is an excellent exercise for the whole body, especially for your legs.
+This exercise is similar to the previous one and a great one for the whole body, especially for your legs.

 Make it a habit to get out every day to the park or to go shopping while riding a bike, you’ll be doing exercise without knowing it.
-You can even take your family along with you.
+You can do it with a friend or family member.

-If you’re not really into going to the park and prefer to stay at home, you can choose to use a stationary bike, which does the same thing a normal one does.
+If you’re not really into going to the park and prefer to stay at home, you can choose to use a stationary bike, which is similar to a regular one but without enjoying the fresh air.

 3. Leg separations

 You can do these while sitting on a chair, on a rug, or directly on the bed.
 It’ll be difficult in the beginning, because it requires some strength but, with time, your legs will get stronger and it won’t be so complicated to accomplish.
-These are the steps you should follow:
+Here are the steps to follow:

 - Firstly, lift up and spread your legs apart, then put them together by touching the tips of your toes together